hubtty/hubtty/CONTRIBUTING.rst

   load (they have worked extremely well in supporting people who read/write a lot of mail/news).

 * Support off-line use.
-Gertty should be completely usable off-line with reliable syncing between local data and Gerrit when a connection is available (just like git or mail or news).
+Ghubtty should be completely usable off-line with reliable syncing between local data and Github when a connection is available (just like git or mail or news).

 * Ample use of color.
 Unlike a web interface, a good text interface relies mostly on color and precise placement rather than whitespace and decoration to indicate to the user the purpose of a given piece of information.
-Gertty should degrade well to 16 colors, but more (88 or 256) may be used.
+Ghubtty should degrade well to 16 colors, but more (88 or 256) may be used.

 * Keyboard navigation (with easy-to-remember commands) should be